 FIXING THE UNITS TOGETHER

-Once I’d got my 2nd adjacent unit level and had fixed to the wall, I wanted to make sure my kitchen units were robust as possible and the worktop is flat when placed on top.
+Once I’d got my 2nd adjacent unit level and had fixed to the wall, I wanted to make sure my kitchen base units were robust as possible and the worktop is flat when placed on top.
 So I clamped the two units together using a couple of G clamps (although I don’t rate the piddly one at the bottom), ensuring the fronts of the edge are flat and nothing was protruding.

 I then pre drilled a hole top and bottom and screwed using screws shorter than the depth of them together. *You don’t want a screw poking out the other end.